Cepstral Analysis of Random Variables: Muculants: Muculants: Definition and Properties

-Note that we cannot drop the assumption of finite expectation, because one can construct characteristic functions which are nowhere differentiable.
-For example, the Weierstrass function $\cf{x} = \sum_{n=1}^{\infty} \, \left(\frac{1}{2}\right)^n \cos(3^n \mu)$ is nowhere differentiable, but continuous everywhere and a valid characteristic function, see~\cite[p.~47]{bisgaard2000}.
+Note that finite expectation is required in properties~\ref{prop:pointwise} and~\ref{prop:tozero}, because one can construct characteristic functions which are nowhere differentiable.
+E.g., the Weierstrass function $\sum_{n=1}^{\infty} \, \left(\frac{1}{2}\right)^n \cos(3^n \mu)$ is nowhere differentiable, but continuous everywhere and a valid characteristic function~\cite[p.~47]{bisgaard2000}.